• Home

 • Spine Trauma Bones

-3D printed skulls made with FibreTuff
+3D Printed Skulls made with FibreTuff PAPC

 The 3D printing FibreTuff biocompatible materials as filament have a bone like surface texture, as well as appearance and radio density - vertebrae's, skulls, femurs, calcaneus, talus, metatarsal, skull cap, mandible, sacrum.
 Plus, FibreTuff can be sterilized with standard methods such as Autoclave.

-3D printed microporous FibreTuff PAPC
+3D Printed Radiographic Image FibreTuff PAPC

 Annealing FibreTuff for increased strength, performance